neomaxzero/blog/src/posts/021-mjs-modular-philosophy-and-methodology-3.md

 > *View rendering logic should be separated from business logic.*

 In hindsight, this last paragraph is a little bit off topic and I should create a dedicated blog post about business logic in the frontend.

+### Abstraction matters

+Picking the right abstraction is something that can be considered as a craftmanship job.
+In fact, the chances that you picked the wrong abstraction are quite high.
+Picking the wrong abstraction will harm you and your consumer if doing incorrectly.
+So, sorry to say but, you are going to harm your consumer :P. With an abstraction you always favor people who think alike.
+Compromises needs to be done.
+Dependending on how core to the system you are building the component is, you should involved the majority of the involved parties and gather information.

+Building modular javascript is not about a set of rules and knowing all the technical aspect about how the language works.
+Although having an strong knowledge of the language will definetely help.

+> Modularity is more of a decision making process rather than a technicality.

 <h4 align="center" styles="text-weight: bold">
   Stay alert, stay moving